Librarika/manual/docs/contribute.md

 ## Submitting Pull Requests

-Once you are happy with your changes or you are ready for some feedback, push it to your fork and send a pull request.
-For a change to be accepted it will most likely need to have tests and documentation if it is a new feature.
+Once you are happy with your changes or you are ready for some feedback, push it to your fork and send a pull request with the change summary you have made on that merge.

+For a change to be accepted it will most likely need reviewing the documentation.